iluwatar/java-design-patterns/servant/README.md

 ---
-title: "Understanding the Servant Pattern in Java: Comprehensive Guide"
+title: "Servant Pattern in Java: Facilitating Rich Interactions with Servant Helpers"
+shortTitle: Servant
 description: "Explore the Servant design pattern in Java, an essential technique for decoupling operations from object classes.
 Learn how this pattern facilitates reusable and efficient code management through our detailed examples and explanations."
 category: Structural
 language: en